Appenzell Innerrhoden: Modern history

 Appenzell Innerrhoden has voted against each new Constitution of Switzerland since 1848.
 The people of the Appenzell Innerrhoden have objected to the trend towards a stronger central government in Switzerland.

-Appenzell Innerrhoden was the last canton in Switzerland to grant women the right to vote on local issues, being forced to do so only in 1990 when two women from Appenzell filed a lawsuit in the Swiss Federal Court and won.
+Appenzell Innerrhoden was the last canton in Switzerland to grant women the right to vote on local issues, being forced to do so only in 1990 when two women from Appenzell filed a lawsuit in the Swiss Federal Court, including Theresia Rohner, and won.
 A centuries-old law forbidding women to vote was changed in 1991, when Switzerland's federal court ordered the canton to grant women the right to vote.

 Appenzell Innerrhoden was the canton with the smallest percentage of approval votes (at 50.8% compared to the Swiss-wide average of 64.1%) in the "Marriage for All" referendum completed on 26 September 2021, making it the most hesitant canton for equal marriage for gay and lesbian citizens.

 Geography

 Most of the canton is pastoral, despite being largely mountainous.
 The Säntis peak in the Appenzell Alps is one of the main attractions of the canton.
-There are three small mountain lakes in the canton: Seealpsee, Sämtisersee, and Fälensee.
+The main river is the Sitter.
+There are three small mountain lakes, located in the Alpstein massif: Seealpsee, Sämtisersee, and Fälensee.

-Two small monasteries (Wonnenstein in Teufen and Grimmenstein in Walzenhausen) are exclaves of the canton in Appenzell Ausserrhoden.
+Two small monasteries, Wonnenstein in Teufen and Grimmenstein in Walzenhausen, are exclaves of the canton in Appenzell Ausserrhoden.